RiteshK555/video-player/README.md

 ## codec
 encoding and decoding
 ## muxing
-combining the subtitles, video, audio(inputs) into container.
+combining the streams
 ## demuxing
-seperating container into metadata.
+seperating container into streams
 ## video file header
 it contains info about the video file such as it's format, size, resolution ..